python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 Development Versions
 ~~~~~~~~~~~~~~~~~~~~

-Before a feature is in a release, i.e. the feature was merged into the ``master`` branch but not released yet, it is not covered by this policy and may change.
+Pre-releases marked as alpha, beta or release candidate are not covered by this policy.
-Pre-releases marked as alpha, beta or release candidate are not covered by this policy either.
+Before a feature is in a stable release, i.e. the feature was merged into the ``master`` branch but not released yet (or only in a pre-release), it is not covered by this policy either and may change.

 Security
 ~~~~~~~~